rask/wprsrv/CONTRIBUTING.md

 PHPUnit.
 You can then be at ease when someone says it does not work.

-When you think your new shiny feature or fix or change is ready to be added to the main plugin repository, create a good-old pull request at Github.
-Begin by pushing your feature branch to your Github fork of the plugin.
+When you think your new shiny feature or fix or change is ready to be added to the main plugin repository, create a good-old pull request at GitHub.
+Begin by pushing your feature branch to your GitHub fork of the plugin.

 >   "Whew, now it works!
 Time to get it upstream for consideration!"
 >
 >       $ git push origin feature-abc

-Browse to your fork's page at Github, open the feature branch and initiate a pull request against the main repo's develop.
+Browse to your fork's page at GitHub, open the feature branch and initiate a pull request against the main repo's develop.
 Remember to rebase ontop of the main repo's latest changes before sending a pull request to avoid unwanted surprises.
-Github has an in-depth guide on pull requests if you want to know more.
+GitHub has an in-depth guide on pull requests if you want to know more.

 If your feature, fix, change or whatever is considered helpful and usable, it can be